lowlevel86/avecis/README.md

 ![](pics/hello_world.png)

-The program in each of the 'hello_world*' folders demonstrates drawing, printing to the status bar, and playing a sound.
+Each program in the 'hello_world*' folders demonstrates drawing, printing to the status bar, and playing a sound.

 ___